 As a response to dissent — and legal challenges — from some who disputed the need for electronic logging of HOS, organizations including the American Trucking Associations, the Trucking Alliance for Safety and Security and the Advocates for Highway Safety have all expressed support for the devices.
 In an official statement the ATA noted in 2016 that “While some may be reluctant to adopt ELD technology, that reluctance should not thwart the collective and broadly shared interest in a modern, safe and efficient transportation system.”

 For more information on hours of service regulations and safety requirements, visit https://www.fmcsa.dot.gov/.

-To learn about electronic logging devices, visit http://www.teletracnavman.com/eld.
+To learn about our electronic logging devices, visit http://www.teletracnavman.com/eld.